Highly rated local moving companies for New York City to Philadelphia moves

 - Philadelphia’s population is about 81% less than New York City.

-- Philadelphia's public transportation has a score of 9 out of 10 versus New York City's higher score of 10.
+- Philadelphia’s public transportation score of 9 out of 10 is lower than New York City’s score of 10.

 - Philadelphia is less walkable than New York City with a score of 75 out of 100 vs New York City’s 88 out of 100.

-- Both Philadelphia and New York City have the same bike-friendliness score of 69 out of 100, meaning Philadelphia is about as safe for cyclists as New York City.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Philadelphia and New York City have similar bike-friendliness scores (69 vs 67), meaning Philadelphia is about as safe for cyclists as New York City.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Philadelphia’s crime rate is higher than New York City with a score of 66.09 compared to New York City’s 50.83.
 This means that Philadelphia neighborhoods are safer than 66.09% of all U.S. neighborhoods, and New York City neighborhoods are safer than 50.83%.